AustenMan/MedicalDataHandler/README.md

 ### **🛠 Additional Features**
 - ✔ **Integrated logging window** for debugging.
+- ✔ **Take screenshots** by pressing Ctrl+S or the Print Screen key.
+Saves to a screenshot folder.
 - ✔ **Optimized performance** with **multiprocessing and multithreading** and a **GPU-accelerated GUI**.
 - ✔ **Settings window** with options such as:
   - **GUI resizing**